pbrown801/SOUSA/database/AAAreadme.txt

+240228 version with help of chatGPT

+python mergeoldSwiftnewTNSchatgpt.py

+complete duplicates dropped, conflicting rows fixed by hand in CombinedTrimmedAllSwiftSNlist

-SwiftSNyears.py takes TrimmedAllSwiftSNlist.csv and makes SortedTrimmedAllSwiftSNlist.csv and SwiftSNyears.png -- a histogram of Swift SNe per year
+SwiftSNyears.py takes CombinedTrimmedAllSwiftSNlist.csv and makes SortedCombinedTrimmedAllSwiftSNlist.csv.csv and SwiftSNyears.png -- a histogram of Swift SNe per year

 SN_histogram makes the plot with the other UV satelites.
 Plot has to be scaled to make labels visible.